-a.
 Summary of the safety profile Adverse reactions observed in patients using NovoRapid are mainly due to the pharmacologic effect of insulin.
 The most frequently reported adverse reaction during treatment is hypoglycaemia.
-The frequencies of hypoglycaemia vary with patient population, dose regimens and level of glycaemic control, please see section c below.At the beginning of the insulin treatment, refraction anomalies, oedema and injection site reactions (pain, redness, hives, inflammation, bruising, swelling and itching at the injection site) may occur.
+The frequencies of hypoglycaemia vary with patient population, dose regimens and level of glycaemic control (see section 4.8, Description of selected adverse reactions).At the beginning of the insulin treatment, refraction anomalies, oedema and injection site reactions (pain, redness, hives, inflammation, bruising, swelling and itching at the injection site) may occur.
 These reactions are usually of transitory nature.
 Fast improvement in blood glucose control may be associated with acute painful neuropathy, which is usually reversible.
 Intensification of insulin therapy with abrupt improvement in glycaemic control may be associated with temporary worsening of diabetic retinopathy, while long-term improved glycaemic control decreases the risk of progression of diabetic retinopathy.

 |Immune system disorders ||Uncommon Urticaria, rash, eruptions